 Since 2005 Silhouette has made its mark on film and television visual effects and post-production.
 Silhouette is an award-winning GPU accelerated compositing application that runs on macOS, Windows and Linux.
 Silhouette’s standout features are advanced rotoscoping tools and a non-destructive 32 bit, HDR paint system.
-Silhouette is also a node-based compositing tool with integrated planar tracking, keying, matting, warping, morphing, and a total of 154 different nodes–all stereo enabled.
+Silhouette is also a node-based compositing tool with integrated planar tracking, keying, matting, warping, morphing, and a total of 400+ different nodes, including premier plugins Sapphire, Mocha Pro, and Particle Illusion wrapped in one integrated node-based package–all stereo enabled.
 Silhouette supports ACES color management via OpenColorIO.
 In 2019 the Silhouette team was recognized with Academy and Emmy technical achievement awards for the software’s contribution to the feature film and television industries.

-Silhouette is now shipping version 2021 with multiple purchase, subscription and bunde options:
+Silhouette is now shipping version 2022 with multiple purchase, subscription and bundle options:

 Yes, the fully featured Silhouette interface for roto, paint and compositing can now be launched as a plugin from industry standard VFX applications.
 In previous versions, the “Silhouette Paint Plugin” was limited to paint only functions.
 Now, the entire Silhouette node based workflow for roto, paint, tracking, warping, keying and compositing is a plugin for Adobe After Effects and Premiere Pro and OFX hosts: Foundry NUKE, Blackmagic Resolve and Fusion, and Autodesk Flame.

 Existing Silhouette Paint Plugin customers with an active subscription can install the Silhouette 2022 Multi-host Plugin and their existing license will work for the duration of the subscription.